-WARNING: Do not use any glass parts that are chipped or cracked.
+Warning: Do not use any glass parts that are chipped or cracked.
 Any damage to glass increases the probability of additional damage.
 Broken glass can have extremely sharp edges that represent a significant safety hazard.
 Injuries from broken glass can be quite severe.

-If any parts have been broken in shipment, please contact us as soon as possible for replacement.
-Our phone number and address are located just inside the Title page of this manual.
+If any parts have been broken in shipment, please contact our US facility or your local Gamry representative as soon as possible.
+In most cases, Gamry should have replacement parts in stock.
 Please retain the shipment's packaging material for a possible claim against the shipping company.